BabylonJS/Documentation/content/communityExtensions/editor/assets/addingMeshes.md

 ![ExaminingAsset](/img/extensions/Editor/AddingMeshes/examining-asset.gif)

 ## Cleaning assets
 In order to let the user managing its own assets, the Editor will never remove useless assets until it is asked by the user.
-That means, when updating meshes, that old materials and texture will still be availalbe in the assets panel.
+That means, when updating meshes, that old materials and texture will still be available in the assets panel.
 Don't forget to clear unused assets (for example unused materials then unused textures) to keep the project clear if you are sure that old materials, for example, are not needed anymore.